sampada-dubey/java-dsa-journey/README.md

 Welcome to my complete **Data Structures and Algorithms (DSA)** learning journey using **Java**.
 This repository is structured topic-wise and contains clean, commented Java code for various problems along with my personal notes and resources.

-> 💻 I'm learning DSA to become placement-ready for SDE roles at top tech companies (Google, Amazon, Microsoft, etc.).
+> 💻 I'm learning DSA to become placement-ready for SDE roles at top tech companies.

 ---